ldalessa/markable/documentation/overview.md

 There are also three observer functions:
 * `has_value` that checks if the currently stored value is that indicated in the empty-value policy (EVP);
 * `value` that extracts the stored value, with the precondition that the value is different than the one indicated in (EVP);
-* `unsafe_raw_value` that extracts the value as stored internally, with no precondition.
+* `storage_value` that extracts the value as stored internally, with no precondition.

 ```c++
 // continuing the previous example